moul/doc.cloud.online.net/www/documentation/docs_public/contents/advanced/official_image_details.md

 ### Included services

-All the following services are present by default on all servers
+All the following services are present by default on all servers.

 #### NTP Server

 Network Time Protocol (NTP) is configured by default on every server.
 The system time is synchronized with our NTP servers and set to the UTC timezone.

-You can execute the ntpq -p command on your server to see the details list of peers known to the NTP server.
+You can execute the `ntpq -p` command on your server to see the details list of peers known to the NTP server.

 ```
-ntpq -p
+root@c1-X-Y-Z-T:~# ntpq -p
      remote           refid      st t when poll reach   delay   offset  jitter
 ==============================================================================
  10.1.31.38      172.16.2.6       4 u   15   64    7    0.311    2.796   2.392